RoyIvia/devops-cloud-portfolio/05-docker/README.md

     /root: is the home directory of the root user.
 ```

+Files and Folders that containers use from host operating system:

 ## Docker

 Docker is a platform that simplifies containerization by providing tooling for: